tillmzw/cos/content/pcs/ilizeiros.md

 showFullContent: true
 ---

+A bearded man wearing a cape and a cloak with a hood over his leather armour.
 Conspicuously absorbed with his sword.

 ---